Anglers in the Gulf Stream reporting yellowfin, blackfin tuna

 Oregon Inlet

-Not many boats have been offshore, due to storms in the area, but inshore anglers are reeling in speckled trout, red drum and a few flounder.
+Activity is very slow due to rough waters from Hurricane Maria, inshore anglers are reeling in speckled trout, red drum and a few flounder.
 These fish have been biting on live bait and plastic jigs.
-Near the shore, Spanish mackerel and a few bluefish have been hooked, using cup bait and squid bait.
-A few boats that have managed to go off shore were able to reel in white marlins, yellowfin and blackfin tunas, with ballyhoos and spreader bars.
+Starting Oct.
+1, striped bass season will open up.
+A few boats that have managed to go offshore were able to reel in mahi and blackfin tunas, with ballyhoos and spreader bars.
 Contact: Oregon Inlet Fishing Center 252-441-6301, www.oregon-inlet.com.

 Buxton/Hatteras